-- 6. Temporarily drive all pins down to within 6" from the top of the pier; this allows easier removal if an obstruction is encountered (see Note 3). - 7.
-Finish driving the pins with the automatic hammer (with pin driving bit), being careful not to damage the precast pier or the upper ends of the pins and leaving approximately 3/4" of the pin protruding from the top of the concrete.
+- 4. Temporarily drive all pins down to within 6" from the top of the head; this allows easier removal if an obstruction is encountered (see Note 3). - 5.
+Finish driving the pins with the automatic hammer (with pin driving bit), being careful not to damage the precast concrete head or the upper ends of the pins and leaving approximately 3/4" of the pin protruding from the top of the concrete.

-Note 1: Do not attempt to drive the pins all the way down with just a sledgehammer; this may damage the ends of the pins or crack the pier.
+Note 1: Do not attempt to drive the pins all the way down with just the sledgehammer; this may damage the ends of the pins or crack the concrete head.

-Note 2: Do not drive a pin all the way down at once as this may cause the pier to be pulled to one side.
-Continue to rotate around the pier, driving the pins in increments, until the growing strength in the pile group is sufficient to allow final driving.
+Note 2: Do not drive a pin all the way down at once as this may cause the head to be pulled to one side.
+Continue to rotate around the head, driving the pins in increments, until the growing strength in the pile group is sufficient to allow final driving.

 Note 3: Do not continue to hammer away at a pin that is bouncing, rattling, or scraping against an impassable object.
-This may cause the pier to ride up the pin, push the pier to one side, or risk eccentrically stressing the pier with a pin that is out of line.
-It could also cause the pier to have a structural crack, which would require removal and replacement (see "Pier Integrity" on page 15).
+This may cause the concrete head to ride up the pin, push the head to one side, or risk eccentrically stressing the head with a pin that is out of line.
+It could also cause the concrete head to have a structural crack, which would require removal and replacement (see "Concrete Head Integrity" on page 16).
 If encountering difficulties in the soil, see "Encountering Obstructions" on the next page.

-Figure 5.
+Figure 7.
 Driving Pins with Auto-hammer and Pin Driving Bit